DallanQ/aiselectors/README.md

 For activating the automatic documentation with MkDocs, see [here](https://fpgmaas.github.io/cookiecutter-poetry/features/mkdocs/#enabling-the-documentation-on-github).
 To enable the code coverage reports, see [here](https://fpgmaas.github.io/cookiecutter-poetry/features/codecov/).

+## Deactivating and reactivating the environment

+`exit` deactivates the virtual environment; `poetry shell` reactivates it.

 ## Releasing a new version

 ---